dongfang-steven-yang/faraway-frustum/README.md

 6. Calculate the mAP for faraway objects:
    Run `.../cpp/calculate_mAP.py` to print final mAP (easy, mod, hard) for 3D/BEV object detection

-*If you want to calculate Average IoU for BEV detection results:*

-1. Open `average_iou.py` and do:
-   Give the correct PATH to your detection result files and the PATH to the corresponding label files in `line 157-160` Define the class (`1` for pedestrian and `0` for car) in `line 171`

-2. Run `average_iou.py` and get results

 ## Contact